This document describes the process for troubleshooting issues with Automated Provisioning (AP) using Salt.

 tcpdump.
 For example:

-salt-minion does not appear to be attempting connections to master, or has healthy connections to conductor but continues to have persistent errors, you can try restarting
+salt-minion does not appear to be attempting connections to salt-master, or has healthy connections to conductor but continues to have persistent errors, you can try restarting

 If it appears there are connectivity issues that are preventing AP from functioning, correct any networking issues that exist.